-In order to improve the research skills of postgraduate students a research method course is mandatory for all PGs being admitted from the Academic Year 2019-20.
+In order to improve the research skills of postgraduate students a research methodology course is mandatory for all PGs being admitted from the Academic Year 2019-20.

-All PGs have to complete the online basic research methodology course by the end of their $2^{nd}$ semester.
+All PGs have to complete the online basic research methodology course by the end of their 2nd semester.

 - The National Institute of Epidemiology of the India Council of Medical Research is the designated institution for the conduct of the ONLINE research methods course for postgraduate students and medical teachers in India. - On online e-certificate would be generated on successful completion of the course and examination.
 ONLY this document will be accepted as proof of completion of the course. - The course schedule, course content, qualifying criteria, registration process and examination details would be available on the website of the designated institution (http://nie.gov.in/niecer/bcbr//index.htm).
 Link for the same is also provided on the NMC website.

-For further details refer ANNEXURE-II a.
-The candidate shall execute a bond on a stamp paper (non-judicial) of Rs.100/- value along with two sureties undertaking that in the event of the candidate discontinuing the studies at any time during the course, he/she shall be bound to pay a sum of Rs.
-5,00,000/- (Rupees Five Lakhs only) + 18% GST for Broad specialities and Rs.10,00,000/- (Rupees Ten lakhs only) + 18% GST for super specialties along with the full stipend amount received by him/her back to the Institute.
+For further details refer ANNEXURE-II